ianrose/ianrose.me/public/articles/organizing-styles-when-using-typesettings.md

-As the prototype started to get more complicated the need to break things into "modules" became apparent.
+As the prototype started to get more complicated the need to break things into “modules” became apparent.
 Since [Typesettings](http://typesettings.io) uses Ems I needed settings to quickly adjust specific modules.
 The solution uses Sass variables in a very simple way.
-At the top of the partial for the module I set "font size context" variables for the different sizes.
+At the top of the partial for the module I set “font size context” variables for the different sizes.
 This makes it easy to maintain the mixins and functions for that specific module:

 ```scss
 // This is part of the _btn.scss